zeroguard/zeroguard-cli/README.md

 ![PyPI Python Version](https://img.shields.io/pypi/pyversions/zeroguard-cli)

 > **NOTE**: This project is currently under active development.
 Nothing works as
 > of right now but that may change any day.
-Start, watch and check it out
+Star, watch and check it out
 > later.

 This is an official CLI application for interacting with